Youplala/DateABot/data/nlu.md

 - do you wanna go to hte restaurant ?
 - we should go to the restaurant tonight
 - restaurant?
+- would you like to go  eat together
+- would you like to go eat somewhere
+- do you want to go to the restaurant ?

 ## intent:choose_date_date
 - Tomorrow evening at around 7pm is fine ?
 - I'm available in two weeks, is it fine for you?
 - 8pm then?
 - okay, tomorrow morning is fine for you?
+- tomorrow night is fine for you ?
+- okay, tomorrow morning is fine fo royu?

 ## intent:ask_where_eat
 - Where would you like to eat?